 Criminal Defense Attorneys in St. Lucie County, Florida

-Find an attorney who will consult with you every step of the way.
-Meltzer & Bell defends those accused of a criminal offense throughout the greater St. Lucie County and Martin County area including Port St. Lucie, Stuart, Fort Pierce, and Jupiter Island.
+Find a Stuart criminal defense attorney who will consult with you every step of the way.
+Meltzer & Bell defends those accused of a criminal offense throughout the greater St. Lucie County and Martin County area including Port St. Lucie, Stuart, Fort Pierce, Vero Beach and Jupiter Island.

 Take the first step to your defense today.
 Call (772) 291-2534 today for a free consultation surrounding your case.